Everything You Need to Know About Medicare Part D - Prescription Drugs

 - A few federal annuitants have incomes and liquid assets low enough to qualify for special help.
 For example, a divorced former spouse may receive so little in pension that he or she qualifies for low-income assistance (the income cutoff is approximately $18,000 depending on the state of residence).
 In such a case, the annuitant may be able to reduce drug costs to almost nothing.
 You apply to the Social Security Administration to obtain an official decision.

-- The Part D benefit can offer savings to annuitants in plans with relatively weak prescription drug coverage, like the GEHA Elevate and Standard plans.
-These GEHA plans require paying about half the cost of name-brand drugs, but they promise to be secondary payers for any remaining costs after a Part D plan pays primary.
+- The Part D benefit can offer savings to annuitants in plans with relatively weak prescription drug coverage, like the GEHA Standard plan.
+This GEHA plan only reimburses half the cost of name-brand drugs, but they promise to be secondary payers for any remaining costs after a Part D plan pays primary.
 In practice, this can reduce drug costs close to $0.

 - A Part D plan will let enrollees in high-deductible plans such as Aetna Direct, NALC CDHP, or MHBP HDHP avoid using their HRA for routine drug expenses, improving the chances there will be some plan contribution that can be rolled over into the following year.